LoginJoin Bold.org

 When she was young, Lieba witnessed a friend being teased by her older sibling.
 Lieba stood on a chair and chastised the big sister, protesting, “Stop that!
 Can’t you see she doesn’t like it?”
 Years later on a bus in middle school, Lieba rebuked girls who were teasing another girl with Down’s Syndrome, telling them to leave her alone, that this is the way the Creator made her.
 Lieba was a sensitive, caring, and intellectually gifted person who sought to do justice and devoted herself to helping others.
 Lieba’s Legacy Scholarship is intended to further Lieba Joran’s mission of nurturing kindness, pursuing justice and creating harmony in society.

-Eligible to apply are undergraduate students with a min.
-3.5 GPA looking to pursue a career in psychology or social work.
+Eligible to apply are students currently enrolled in a Bachelor's degree or Master's degree program, with a min.
+3.5 GPA, looking to pursue a career in psychology or social work.
 Preference will be given to homeschooled students.
 To apply, write an essay explaining how your career goals will benefit traditionally misunderstood, gifted children like Lieba.

 Selection Criteria: